Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 #### Talk at the Jekyll video conference 2019

 > One of the best so called **unconventional use cases of Jekyll** is learning the basics of web development: HTML, CSS and JavaScript.
 At least in my case as a book designer with a non development background.
-But if your JavaScript part is growing in your application, you might be attempted to use React or other single page applications in JavaScript.
+But if the JavaScript part is growing in your application, you might be attempted to use React or other single page applications in JavaScript.
 Although it is not impossible to integrate React in Jekyll, it doesn’t make much sense to use two website generators at the same time.
-Aside from the caveats in development you will encounter.
+Even aside from the issues in development you may encounter.
 Yet we don’t have to say goodbye to Jekyll at this point at all.

->It is very well possible to use Jekyll in creating API endpoints, that can be consumed by other website generators.
+>It is in fact very well possible to use Jekyll in creating API endpoints that can be consumed by other website generators.
 In this demo I will show the combination with React.
-That way you are completely free in your development, while enjoying the bennefits of a simple, static and blog-aware Jekyll application.
+That way you are completely free in your development, while enjoying the benefits of a simple, static and blog-aware Jekyll application.
 This time as a real backend.

 <br/>